 … execute independently of other (passive) services.
 This also allows you to set your own interval.

-… are always executed by the Checkmk instance’s server.
+… are always executed by the Checkmk site’s server.
 Exceptions are MRPEs, which are executed directly on a host.

 Here you will find all plug-ins that are delivered with Checkmk.
 No distinction is made between plug-ins that are written by www.monitoring-plugins.org and those that are written specifically for Checkmk.

 You can store your own plug-ins here.
-They are then dynamically read in, and will also survive an update of the Checkmk instance.
+They are then dynamically read in, and will also survive an update of the Checkmk site.